Ali8D/acc_dashboard/README.md

 streamlit run qaz_acc_dashboard.py
 ```

-The app will automatically open in your browser at `http://localhost:8501`
+The app will automatically open in your browser at `http://localhost:8501` .

+Contact: alidarvishvand28@gmail.com